Floorp-Projects/Floorp/mobile/android/docs/geckoview/contributor/geckoview-quick-start.rst

 See the section below for more details on how to generate the javadoc locally to confirm links for the changelog.

+If an API is deprecated, file a follow-up bug or leave the bug open by adding the keyword `leave-open` to remove and clean up the deprecated API for the version it is to be removed on.

 A special situation is when a patch changing the API may need to be uplifted to an earlier branch of mozilla-central, for example, to the beta channel.
 To do this, follow the usual uplift